Readri205/MS3_Plant_Manager/README.md

   * **filter** to identify **colour** characteristics for a plant; and
   * **image** using a computer or mobile device to upload a **file image**.

-* The website sources data from the **[World Bank Database](https://databank.worldbank.org/home.aspx)**.
-The website primarily makes use of Application Programming Interfaces (API's) to construct the country data, however in certain instances CSV files are used to provide summary level information.
-The **[Referential](https://rapidapi.com/referential/api/referential)** API via **[RapidAPI](https://rapidapi.com/)** is used to source country codes to construct country information and **[COUNTRYFLAGS](https://www.countryflags.io/)** for country flag images. **[Leaflet](https://leafletjs.com/)** is used as a javascript library for **[Mapbox](https://www.mapbox.com/)** maps with **[OpenStreetMap](https://www.openstreetmap.org)** tile data.
+* The website sources data from the **[Trefle.io](https://trefle.io/)** and **[Plant.id](https://plant.id/)**.
+The website primarily makes use of Application Programming Interfaces (API's) to construct the plant search data.
+The **[MongoDB](https://www.mongodb.com/cloud/atlas)** is used to store user data and allows for create, read, update and delete data for plant details and their user login data.
 API and other data source details are provided in the **'Application Programming Interfaces (API's) Used'** section below.

-* If the site is perceived as successful, it is anticipated that the site could be expanded to show as;
+* If the site is perceived as successful, it is anticipated that the site could be expanded as;
-  * there is a significant amount of data in the World Bank Database that can be utilised to expand the site.
-A number of data streams could be utilised to provide deeper insight at both the Africa level and the Country level;
+  * there is a significant amount of data in the Trefle database that can be utilised for more specific searches and filtering;
   * other API sources could also be utilised to expand the information set;
-  * similar information could be provided for the other remaining World regions; and
-  * each continent and its countries could be expanded with more detail.
+  * other functions could be added such as creating as a calendar for gardening jobs at a particular time of year.

 * The site is designed to be responsive and accessible on a range of devices, making it easy to navigate for interested users.
 The website was designed using **'Mobile First'** principles as the site must be perceived to be quick and easy to use and read as a reference site on a mobile device.